ICLDisco/parsec/INSTALL.rst

   to change your C linking flags
 FC
   to choose your Fortran compiler
-XXX_DIR
-  CMake FindXXX will try this directory as a priority XXX_ROOT
+XXX_ROOT
-  CMake FindXXX will include this directory in the search
+  CMake FindXXX will include this directory in the search for XXX

 .. _modules: https://www.nersc.gov/users/software/user-environment/modules/